Dear TexCare, #1mybookmark

 |

-ANSWER: Hello Birgit Z Thank you for your friendly mail.
-Daisies I don't know, but as you write, it's enough to use TexCare 🙂 I can tell you that while Cottonwash removes the lint that occurs when cotton is used and washed, we're down in the small things department, so it takes a good microscope to see what's going on.
-And the jersey can get toad-old, and yet only lose a few milligrams in weight.
-So it doesn't wear the clothes.
+ANSWER: Hi Birgit Z Thanks for your kind mail.
+I don't know Tusindfryd, but as you write, it's probably okay to use TexCare 🙂 I can tell you that Cottonwash does remove the lint that occurs when cotton is used and washed, but we are down in the small things department, so you need a good microscope to see what is going on.
+And the sweater can get really old, and still only lose a few milligrams in weight.
+So it doesn't wear on the clothes.
 But when the lint is gone, the colors shine brighter.
-What removes these lints is a very special enzyme that is naturally found in nature – in a forest floor, for example, where it helps to break down the fallen leaves, and is part of the cycle that creates new topsoil.
-So it's pure ecology.
+What removes these lint is a very special enzyme that is naturally found in nature – in a forest floor, for example, where it helps to break down the fallen leaves, and is part of the cycle that creates new topsoil.
+So it is pure ecology.

 Best regards, TexCare |